U.S. DOJ to seek lighter prison term for Trump adviser Stone: reports

-WASHINGTON (Reuters) - The U.S. Department of Justice will seek a shorter prison sentence for Roger Stone, a convicted associate of President Donald Trump, than the 7 to 9 years recommended by federal prosecutors, media outlets reported on Tuesday, hours after Trump tweeted that it was unfair.
+WASHINGTON (Reuters) - The U.S. Department of Justice will seek a shorter prison sentence for Roger Stone, a convicted associate of President Donald Trump, hours after Trump tweeted that prosecutors were treating him unfairly, media outlets reported on Tuesday.

-Trump called out prosecutors over their proposed sentence for Stone, the colorful self-proclaimed political “dirty trickster” who was found guilty on charges stemming from an investigation into Russian interference in the 2016 U.S. presidential election.
+Trump called out prosecutors involved in the case after they proposed a sentence of 7 to 9 years for Stone, a longtime political adviser and self-proclaimed “dirty trickster,” who was convicted of charges stemming from an investigation into Russian interference in the 2016 U.S. presidential election.

 “This is a horrible and very unfair situation.
 The real crimes were on the other side, as nothing happens to them.
 Cannot allow this miscarriage of justice!”
 Trump tweeted early on Tuesday morning.

-U.S. prosecutors, in a court filing on Monday, had said the 7- to 9-year sentence fell within guidelines and would “accurately reflect the seriousness of his crimes and promote respect for the law.”
+U.S. prosecutors, in a court filing on Monday, said their proposed sentence fell within guidelines and would “accurately reflect the seriousness of his crimes and promote respect for the law.”

 Stone faces a Feb.
 20 sentencing after a jury found him guilty of seven counts of lying to Congress, obstruction and witness tampering.